-WA seafood plant fined $56K for COVID outbreak that killed a worker
+WA seafood processing plant fined $56K following COVID death

 Shining Ocean has paid the fine in full, according to L&I. Because the violation is classified as “willful serious,” L&I said the company will face heightened scrutiny under the agency’s severe violator program.

-The fine is the latest in a series of COVID-related workplace safety fines and settlements assessed by the state over the past year, including a $2 million settlement reached with Gebbers Farms Operations in Brewster, Okanogan County, last August after two farmworkers died from COVID-19 in 2020.
+The fine is the latest in a series of COVID-related workplace safety fines and settlements assessed by the state over the past year, including a $2 million settlement reached with Gebbers Farms Operations in Brewster, Washington last August after two farmworkers died from COVID-19 in 2020.
 A pair of inspections found 24 “egregious willful” violations, including unsafe sleeping conditions.
 Under the settlement, one of the largest in state history, Gebbers agreed to invest the $2 million in health, safety and housing upgrades.